 - Blocked conversations

-Which you can see for the last 7 days, 28 days or 180 days.
+You can change the time period to the last 7 days, 14, days, 28 days or 180 days.

 Opt-In Messaging & Subscription Messaging in Facebook Messenger